Wolf hunting and trapping

 License fee: $49 (resident) | $251 (non-resident)

-Quota: The Natural Resources Board will consider the DNR's quota recommendation, informed by the 2021 Wolf Harvest Advisory Committee and public input, at its August meeting.
+Quota: The Natural Resources Board considered the DNR's quota recommendation, informed by the 2021 Wolf Harvest Advisory Committee and public input, at its August meeting.

 Preference Point Status